The-Specialists-Archive/ai-texture-upscaling/README.md

 ##### Step #2 - Open Template

 Next we'll get chaiNNer ready for processing our textures, which we don't have just yet.
+**Note: Download all dependencies that it requires upon opening the template file!*

 - Open up `chaiNNer.exe`
 - File > Open > `Half-Life_BatchUpscaler.chn`